GrapheneOS for Anarchists

 User profiles are a feature that allows you to compartmentalize your phone, similar to how Qubes OS compartmentalizes your computer.
 User profiles have their own instances of apps, app data, and profile data.
 Apps can't see the apps in other user profiles and can only communicate with apps within the same user profile.
 In other words, user profiles are isolated from each other — if one is compromised, the others aren't necessarily.

-The Owner user profile is the default profile that is present when you turn on the phone.
+The Owner user profile is the only profile that is present when you turn on the phone.
 You can create additional user profiles.
 Each profile is encrypted with its own encryption key and cannot access the data of other profiles.
 Even the device owner cannot view the data of other profiles without knowing their password.

 We'll now create a second user profile for all applications that don't require Google Play services: